 The pandemic changed customer behaviour, leading to a deluge of mobile, delivery and drive-thru orders, as well as an increase in cold beverages and customised coffee drinks.

-Calling it a 'reinvention,' the company laid out sweeping plan spearheaded by interim Howard Schultz, chief executive officer who will be replaced by Laxman Narasimhan in April.
+Calling it a 'reinvention,' the company laid out a sweeping plan spearheaded by interim Howard Schultz, chief executive officer who will be replaced by Laxman Narasimhan in April.

 The plan includes new equipment to heat food faster with less plastic waste, new store designs with larger shelves for orders and additional employee benefits.